 The UEFA Europa League (ex UEFA Cup), or UEL, has been held each year in Europe since 1971.
 Any European football club is eligible to participate, but their ability to join will depend on their performance in the leagues within their own country.
-The current format of this event is relatively new, having been changed for the 2009-2010 season.
+The current format of this event is relatively new, it was changed for the 2009-2010 season.
 Over the years, there have been further changes to the structure of the event.
+Use Invictus’ scientific algorithms to find out the UEFA Europa League predictions, and go win your bets!

 Some countries and teams have shown greater success in this tournament than others.
 28 different clubs have won it, and 12 of them have won the title at least twice.
 At this time, Sevilla has the distinction of being the most successful club having won it a massive five times.
 Despite this, they’re not the current champions.
 This accolade goes to Atletico Madrid who managed to defeat Marseille last year to take the crown.